makeitsoDIY/makeitsoDIY.github.io/about.md

 permalink: /about/
 ---

-I am a citizen of the Web, based in Europe.
+I am a citizen of the WWW, based in Europe.
 As crafter, maker, brewer, gamer and standard nerd, I try to let my creativity flow as far as the (completely unrelated) day-job permits.
 This Blog, along with any git-repositories, is meant to document my struggles and results.
 An occasional opinion or rant might come its way, too ;-)

 My main interests are:
 * Everything related to the RasPi